The U.S. Federal Reserve (Fed) Interest Rate Decision

 The Federal Reserve doesn’t set interest rates other than the target range for the federal funds rate at which banks borrow money.
 However, there’s a trickle-down effect to all other consumer interest rates within the economy.
 From any home finance perspective, if the federal funds rate goes up, so do mortgage rates.
 However, the opposite happens if it goes down.

 The Fed has consistently raised rates in recent years to try to bring inflation under control.
-However, Committee members signaled they want to drop the federal funds rate up to three times this year.
+However, Committee members have recently begun dropping rates out of concern for the labor market.
 Officials are trying to walk a high wire.
 They want to slow down the economy enough to cool inflation while also making sure that it doesn’t tip into a recession.

 Are you interested in exploring your mortgage options?
 Start the application process.